-Before mounting several synchronized boards for a multi channel system into the chassis you have to hook up the boards with their syncronization cables first.
+Before mounting several synchronized boards for a multi channel system into the PC you can hook up the boards with the synchronization cable first.
+If there is enough space in your computer's case (e.g. a big tower case) you can also mount the boards first and hook them up afterwards.
 Spectrum ships the boards together with the needed synchronization cable.